osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 The role authorized to read any data shared in the community.

-## Data Steward

-A role that can share a tenant’s data with any community to which the data steward belongs.
-A data steward can grant this sharing privilege (that is, the data steward role) to other users in their own tenant.

 ## Community Moderator

 A role that  manages the community for a tenant.
 Usually, a Community Moderator is the individual who accepted the invitation to join a community on behalf of a tenant.
-This user must also be a Tenant Administrator for the same tenant.

 The Community Moderator's primary purpose is to specify which tenant's users have access to a community.
 Community Moderators have all the privileges of a Community Member, plus the ability to:

-- Pause access to shared data from their tenant.
 - Add users from their tenant to the community
 - Remove their tenant's users from the community
 - Remove their tenant from the community